 Desert Parks encompass 41,000 acres and spread across multiple locations and are staffed by Park Rangers.
 Community Parks total 185 and generally have grass surfaces and sports facilities and are staffed by Recreation Coordinators.

 South Mountain (Dobbins Lookout, San Juan Road, Buena Vista Lookout, etc.)

 Phoenix Mountain Preserve (Piestewa Peak, Dreamy Draw, etc.)

 A Park Ranger is required for all projects filming in a Desert Park ($50/hr with a 4-hour minimum).
 PLEASE NOTE: Desert Parks will not accommodate any filming requests on Wednesdays due to staffing restrictions.
 Weekends and holidays may not be available during the year based on the season and the amount of park users.
 It is always best to plan Desert Parks shoots on Mondays, Tuesdays, Thursdays and/or Fridays to ensure availability.

 Filming at Camelback Mountain/Echo Canyon is not allowed, and all requests will be denied.
 Please contact the Phoenix Film Office for alternative locations.

 Community Parks are generally available year-round depending on scheduled events.
-Please check with the Phoenix Film Office to see if your park selection is available on the dates and times you desire.
-Staff will be required, and Recreation Coordinator rates are $45/hr with a 3-hour minimum (if unavailable, Phoenix PD will be utilized at the rate of $50/hr + $5/hr for motorcycle rental and $0.65/mile).
+Please check with the Phoenix Film Office to see if your park selection is available on the dates and times you desire and for current Recreation Coordinator staff rates.

 Only City of Phoenix employees may operate city vehicles used as picture cars.
 City vehicles may not indicate the City of Phoenix, or any derivation thereof (words/logos), and must be covered at the filming location (removal may not occur in post).